allenai/comb_dist_direct_relex/README.md

 # Combining Distant and Direct Supervision for Neural Relation Extraction
 This is code for our NAACL 2019 paper on combining direct and distant supervision to improve relation extraction.
+The code is implemented using PyTorch and AllenNLP.

 ### Running The Code
-After cloning this repository, follow the steps below to run training and prediction.
+After cloning this repository, follow the steps below for training and prediction.

-First, install the requirements which mainly contain AllenNLP
+First, install the requirements (mainly AllenNLP)
 ```
 pip install -r requirements.txt
 ```

 Use the following scrip to start training.
 Make sure to check and edit the parameters in the training script.
-The default parameters will train the model for one epoch on a subset of the dataset.
+The default parameters will train the model for **one epoch** on a **subset of the dataset**.
 ```
 ./scripts/train.sh serialization_dir
 ```